spinnaker/spinnaker/docs/adding-a-config-parameter.md

 2. If your parameter corresponds to a sensitive data, mark it as a password so it doesn't have to appear on STDIN.
 See the `--password` parameter [here](https://github.com/spinnaker/halyard/blob/master/halyard-cli/src/main/java/com/netflix/spinnaker/halyard/cli/command/v1/config/providers/dockerRegistry/DockerRegistryAddAccountCommand.java).
-3. If your parameter is a local file, use the `PathExpandingConverter` so the user can pass relative paths to the CLI and have the daemon understand them.
+3. If your parameter is a local file, use the `LocalFileConverter` so the user can pass relative paths to the CLI and have the daemon understand them.
    See the `--password-file` parameter [here](https://github.com/spinnaker/halyard/blob/master/halyard-cli/src/main/java/com/netflix/spinnaker/halyard/cli/command/v1/config/providers/dockerRegistry/DockerRegistryAddAccountCommand.java).